skmin-lab/unixmd/docs/source/objects/qm/prog_turbomole.rst

 - **memory** *(integer)* - Default: *50*

- Total memory used for calculation. unit is 'mb'
+ Total memory used for calculation. unit is 'MB'

 \